← BACK TO RESOURCES

 Before you touch anything, figure out where you're actually losing patients and revenue.
 This isn't about what annoys your team the most (though that matters).
 It's about what's costing you the most.

 • What's your checkout completion rate?
-If it's below 60%, your checkout flow is likely the biggest bottleneck.
+If a meaningful share of patients who start checkout aren't completing it, your checkout flow is likely the biggest bottleneck.

 • How many patients drop off during intake?
 Long, clunky intake forms are a silent killer.